Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

-Conversely, each convex polygon from $ M(\lambda L)$ is the image of some element of $M(L)$ under the above rearranging map.

-Our construction assigns to $P\in M(L)$ the \textit{label} $\lambda$, considered as a cyclic ordering on the set $[n]$.
-Or, equivalently, a label of a configuration without parallel edges is a cyclically ordered partition of the set $[n]$ into $n$ singletons.
+Our construction assigns to $P$ the \textit{label} $\lambda$, considered as a cyclic ordering on the set $[n]$.
+Equivalently, a label of a configuration without parallel edges is a cyclically ordered partition of the set $[n]$ into $n$ singletons.
+Figure \ref{rearrangment1} gives an example.

-If $P$ \textbf{has parallel edges}, a permutation which makes $P$ convex is not unique.
-Indeed, one can choose any ordering on the set of parallel edges.

-The \textit{label} assigned to $P$ is a cyclically ordered partition of the set $[n]$.
-Fig. \ref{rearrangment2} gives an example with one two-element set and three one-element sets.
+If $P$ \textbf{has parallel edges}, a permutation which makes $P$ convex is not unique, since there is no ordering on the set of parallel edges.
+The label assigned to $P$ is a cyclically ordered partition of the set $[n]$, where parallel edges belong to the same subset in the partition.
+Fig. \ref{rearrangment2} gives an example.